mythril-forge/vanilla-spells/spells/level-4/control-water.md

 Any creature or object in the water and within 25 feet of the vortex is pulled 10 feet toward it.
 A creature can swim away from the vortex by making a Strength (Athletics) check against your spell save DC.

-When a creature enters the vortex for the first time on a turn or starts its turn there, it must make a Strength saving throw.
+When a creature enters the vortex for the first time on a turn or starts its turn there, it must make a Strength Saving Throw.
 On a failed save, the creature takes `2d8` bludgeoning damage and is caught in the vortex until the spell ends.
 On a successful save, the creature takes half damage, and isn't caught in the vortex.
 A creature caught in the vortex can use its action to try to swim away from the vortex as described above, but has disadvantage on the Strength (Athletics) check to do so.